dmric/gsdk/README.md

 ## Page Generators

-Get Shit Done come with the following page generators to help you create the various pages.
-It's automatically handle all setup such as routes, controllers and views.
-By the way, all view layout are based on `_base.html.erb` layout, if you want to use different layout, you can specify it in your controller.
+Get Shit Done comes with the following page generators to help you create the various pages.
+It automatically handles all setup such as routes, controllers and views.
+By the way, all view layouts are based on `_base.html.erb` layout, if you want to use a different layout, you can specify it in your controller.

 ### COMPONENTS GENERATOR